djoepramono/10-pin-bowling/README.md

 gradle clean test
 ```

-Make sure that you have an internet connection as it needs to pull several depedencies
+Make sure that you have an internet connection as it needs to pull several dependencies.

+## Documentations

+Documentations are available in `docs` folder.
+Maybe you can start with the [Solution Approach](./docs/solution-approach.md)